 Address: Parramatta Park – Cnr of George & O’Connell Sts; Blacktown Showground Precinct – Francis park 49 Richmond Rd, Blacktown

-This delightful little café has permanently popped up in Wentworth Street behind Parrmatta Station.
+This delightful little café has permanently popped up in Wentworth Street behind Parramatta Station.

 There’s a toy corner for kidlets and even some baby animals.
-The menu has a Middle eastern twist, the coffee is strong and service friendly – what else could you ask for?
+The menu has a Middle Eastern twist, the coffee is strong and service friendly – what else could you ask for?
+This is a great kid friendly cafe in Parramatta.

 Address: 13-15 Wentworth St, Parramatta